ICD-10 Diagnostic Criteria

 Panic Disorder [Episodic Paroxysmal Anxiety] F41.0 (300.01)

 The essential feature is recurrent attacks of severe anxiety (panic), which are not restricted to any particular situation or set of circumstances and are therefore unpredictable.
 As with other anxiety disorders, the dominant symptoms include sudden onset of palpitations, chest pain, choking sensations, dizziness, and feelings of unreality (depersonalization or derealization).
 There is often also a secondary fear of dying, losing control, or going mad.
-Panic disorder should not be given as the main diagnosis if the patient has a depressive disorder at the time ...
+Panic disorder should not be given as the main diagnosis if the patient has a depressive disorder at the ...